oracleagent/.github/profile/README.md

 ## Oracle Agent

 At the forefront of merging quantum computing with artificial intelligence.
-We are making the development of an Oracle AI that uses NV centers in diamonds, implemented on a custom board.
+Making the development of an Oracle AI that uses NV centers in diamonds, implemented on a custom pci board.
 This unique approach utilizes the principles of quantum mechanics to enhance predictive capabilities and computational efficiency.

 # Projects: